MySQL Test Connection¶

 Troubleshooting¶

-- Authentication failed: Verify username, password, and that the credentials were saved under the 'mysql' template.
+- Authentication failed: Verify username/password and that the user has permission to access the specified database.

-- Operation timed out: Increase the timeout input or check for network latency/firewalls.
+- Operation timed out: Increase the timeout input and re-run; also verify network latency and server load.